 Canstar has calculated the average annual super fees across a range of ages and account balances.
 Fees include administration, investment and performance fees, as well as other indirect costs.

-On average, people in the default investment option pay between 0.89% to 1.29% of their account balance in fees per year, depending on their age and super balance.
+On average, people in the default investment option pay between 0.88% to 1.24% of their account balance in fees per year, depending on their age and super balance and based on super products in Canstar’s database.

 Super fees can vary greatly depending on your age, account balance and which super fund you are with, so it can pay to compare your options.